Kovachks/codingChallenge/README.md

  - Changes will immediately be seen across browsers through the use of Socket.io
  - Validate user inputs and protect against SQL injections
  - Backend database used is MYSQL
+ - Factories drop and add new children upon each new generation